Scar26/VoteSec.io/README.md

 ![conversion](https://i.imgur.com/iX1vva2.png)
 Muffins are designed such that they are also valid inputs for the function that handles **votecookie**.

 VoteCookie is a state variable of the contract which information about all muffins.
-Given a muffin, it's possible to verify whether or not it's already contained in the VoteCookie, meaning the same person won't be able to vote twice.
-This whole process is to be optimized to be faster and less memory consuming than simply using a table of hashed Adhaar numbers.
+Given a muffin, it's possible to verify whether or not it's already contained in the VoteCookie, meaning the same person won't be able to vote twice

 Further tweaks could include individual votecookies for each candidate, allowing the voters to later verify who their vote went to, via a quick linear search.